lukaszgdula6/GMockX/README.md

 To ease mocks creation Google provides simple python script which does all work for you!

 But...
-There is also code around where dependencies are injected as classes or - even worse - are embedded into client code itself (which is evil from my PoV).
+There is also code around where dependencies are injected as classes or - even worse - are embedded into client code itself.
 Is such a code we cannot use Google Mock easily.
 We need some adapter between those dependencies and Google Mocks.
 And this is why GMockX was created.

 # How does it work